scottyeager/info_foundation/src/tech/smart_contract_for_it.md

 When we stick to these two principles we have to do a lot of complicated work and thinking upfront - before deploying any architecture components and seeing any benefit.
 While a typical IT setup today is based on trial and error continuously improving the installation to a point where everything works the basis of self driving IT is that everything needs to be considered and described in a “contract” type format before deploying any component.
 Then and only then you can deploy self-driving and self-healing applications on a grid of capacity

-A system that enforces these two principles if the TF Technology stack.
+Therefore we need a system that enforces these two principles.
 It works as follows:

 ![alt_text](smart_contract_2.png)